SlimBloodworth/PSD_to_Website/README.md

 ### Continued development

 A work in progress, I am adding features as I go, and as I encounter needed adjustments.
-I am currently working out some responsive aspects.
+I am currently working out some responsive aspects, accessibility, and then will move into mobile menu and navigation.

 ### Useful resources